pythonanywhere/help_pages/articles/HTTPSSetup.md

 In order for a website to prove that it really is the site it says it is, it needs an HTTPS certificate.
-Once you've set up a website on a custom domain on PythonAnywhere, you'll need to have one, as otherwise people who visit the site over HTTPS will get a security error -- specically, Chrome will say something like "NET::ERR_CERT_COMMON_NAME_INVALID" and Firefox will just say "Your connection is not secure".
+Once you've set up a website on a custom domain on PythonAnywhere, you'll need to have one, as otherwise people who visit the site over HTTPS will get a security error -- specifically, Chrome will say something like "NET::ERR_CERT_COMMON_NAME_INVALID" and Firefox will just say "Your connection is not secure".

 You do not need to do this for a non-custom domain (that is, one at *yourusername*`.pythonanywhere.com`)